How To Cross Stitch Neatly (Tips That Make A Huge Difference)

 Secure Your Thread

-When you first start stitching, it’s helpful to anchor your thread.
-That way, the first few initial stitches won’t be loose.
+When you start a stitch, it’s helpful to anchor your thread.
+That way, the first few cross stitches you make won’t become loose.

 - Cut a long strand of thread and fold it in half.

-- Thread the end with the two seperate strands onto the needle.
+- Thread the end with the two separate strands onto the needle.
 (The looped end should be at the very end of your thread.)

-- Make a stitch leaving a tail.
-When you go back down the fabric, place your needle through the loop of the tail and pull tight.
-This will secure your thread.
+- Make a stitch, leaving a tail.
+When you bring the needle and thread to the back of the fabric, place your needle through the loop and pull tight.

 Use The Railroad Technique